ifathurrasyid/hackerrank/README.md

 # hackerrank
-Lists of hackerrank questions that I've done
+Lists of hackerrank SQL questions that I've done